balnarendrasapa/road-detection/README.md

   - The binary masks are also inverted to create a binary mask for the background.
   - These binary masks are converted to PyTorch tensors for use in training the semantic segmentation model.

+## Loss

+- Tversky loss and Focal loss are used here.
+Total loss = Focal Loss + Tversky Loss

 ## References

 [1] [TwinLiteNet: An Efficient and Lightweight Model for Driveable Area and Lane Segmentation in Self-Driving Cars](https://arxiv.org/abs/2307.10705), **Authors**: Quang Huy Che, Dinh Phuc Nguyen, Minh Quan Pham, Duc Khai Lam, **Year**: 2023.
 Click [here](https://github.com/chequanghuy/TwinLiteNet) to go the TwinLiteNet Repository